Robin Miller (journalist): Personal life

 He claimed to have lost over $250,000 in gambling and stated that the worst moment in his career was when he lost his friend Art Pollard during practice for the Indy 500 in 1973.

 Miller announced he had terminal leukemia in July 2021.
 He died in Indianapolis on August 25, 2021, at age 71.
-His death came twelve days after he was honored at a special Hall of Fame induction ceremony during Brickyard weekend at the Indianapolis Motor Speedway.
+His death came twelve days after he was honored at a special Hall of Fame induction ceremony during the Brickyard weekend at the Indianapolis Motor Speedway.

 Legacy

 Miller was inducted into the Motorsports Hall of Fame of America as part of the class of 2021.
 He was inducted in the National Sprint Car Hall of Fame in 2022 as a journalist.

+After his death, Miller was awarded the Sagamore of the Wabash award by Governor Eric Holcomb, the highest honor presented to a citizen of Indiana by the governor.